Fertility, Pregnancy and Sexual Function Program for Women with Inflammatory Bowel Disease

 Specialized Treatment for Women with IBD

-At the Fertility, Pregnancy and Sexual Function Program at the University of Chicago Medicine, our specialists have extensive experience helping women with IBD.
+At the Preconception and Pregnancy (PPIBD) Program at the University of Chicago Medicine, our specialists have extensive experience helping women with IBD.
+Our team include experts with additional training and research interest in pre-conception and pregnancy in women with IBD, as well as maternal-fetal medicine specialists and a team of genetic counselors.

 We have the expertise and resources to help you plan for a healthy pregnancy.
 We also understand the special concerns that you may have around your sexual health.
 If you are a woman with IBD, we’re here to help you at every stage of your life.